 Among the many insects are two iconic local specialities – the swallowtail butterfly and the Norfolk hawker dragonfly – though many equally rare, albeit lesser-known, invertebrates also occur.
 Plants are well-represented, with the important milk parsley: the larval food plant of the swallowtail.

 Norfolk Wildlife Trust’s visitors centre on Hickling Broad is a year-round haven for wildlife.
 It is easy to spend a day walking around its trails or, in summer, gently whiling away a couple of hours taking in the Broad’s hidden corners on one of NWT’s electric boat tours.

 So whatever type of holiday you are after, Watersedge fits the bill and that is why we love it so much.

 We hope you have a brilliant holiday and enjoy it as much as we do.

-For more information or to book Watersedge please call us on 01889 505000 or Email us via the Contact button on this page
+To visit the website, or more information or to book Watersedge please call us on or Email us via the Contact buttons below

 Guide Dogs Accepted